mgorav/ranger-policies/README.md

 Apache Ranger architecture provides ability to provide custom plugin to accomplish this.
 These plugins are activated at start/launch of the JVM.
-Using bytecode weaving, all access call to the resources are redirected to plugin, hence providing abilities to integrate with the companies' ecosystem.
+Using bytecode weaving, all access call to the resources are redirected to plugin, hence providing abilities to integrate with the companies' ecosystem like catalog & authentication systems.

 The following picture shows the architecture: